isenmann/Covers/README.md

 * no user limitations, every user has its own session
 * Album cover art as main navigation
 * especially for album lovers, no shuffle over the whole music library, just the album
+* unique look for each album and track listing dialog depending on the album art
 * automatically album cover art import from different sources (using the [Album Art Downloader](https://sourceforge.net/projects/album-art/) or [Smart Automatic Cover Art Downloader](https://github.com/desbma/sacad)) or importing them from the ID3 tags of your files
 * the local music library won't be altered in any way